MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

-## Writing SQL scripts to address various questions from the provided list.
+## Writing SQL scripts to address various questions from the provided list

 #### 1. Let's check What date range are we dealing with in this dataset?